WiGRAPH is the ACM SIGGRAPH Community Group for Women in Computer Graphics Research.

-Our main goal is to broaden the network of women researchers in Computer Graphics.
+Throughout this history, our primary goal has remained the same: to broaden the network of women researchers in Computer Graphics.
 We believe that we can help increase the number of women pursuing cutting edge research in the field by creating environments where women researchers can interact with each other and seek role models, mentorship, and encouragement.

 With these goals in mind, our events are always centered on research topics-— e.g., sharing advice about how to pick research topics, pursue research questions, and navigate the industry/academia markets.